Information scrambling and redistribution of quantum correlations through dynamical evolution in spin chains: Quantum correlations and scrambling of quantum information

-We will discuss briefly a few popular measures of quantum correlations and information that have been extensively studied for spin systems over the last two decades.
-For a pair of qubits, the pair entanglement will depend on the pair correlation function, and similarly the quantum mutual information of the qubits.
-The two-qubit reduced densuty matrix (RDM) of a many body system is in general a mixed state.
-The RDM $\rho_{AB}$ of two qubits $A$ and $B$ is computed by tracing out all other qubits from the full system.
-The dynamics, for all the models that we are considering for discussion, conserves the parity, which implies the density matrix elements between two states with different number of up (down) spins are zero.
-Let us consider $\sigma^z-$diagonal basis states, $|\uparrow\uparrow\rangle, |\uparrow\downarrow\rangle, |\downarrow\uparrow\rangle,|\downarrow\downarrow\rangle$, for the two qubits.
-The RDM $\rho_{AB}$ takes the X-state form,
+We briefly review a few popular measures of quantum correlations and information that have been extensively studied for spin systems over the last two decades.
+The pairwise entanglement and the mutual information will depend on two-point correlation functions. {The two-qubit reduced density matrix $\rho_{AB}$ of two qubits $A$ and $B$ is computed by tracing out all other qubits from the full system.
+In general, for a many-body system, the two-qubit state $\rho_{AB}$ will be a mixed state.} The dynamics, for all the models that we will be considering below, conserves the parity, which implies that the elements of the reduced density matrix between two states with odd and even number of up (down) spins are zero. \\

-Since the Heisenberg dynamics conserves the number of down (up) spins, in the two-qubit density matrix we have $z=0$ for a state with fixed number of down spins.
-For the transverse-field XY model dynamics, the matrix element $z$ can be nonzero.
-All the matrix elements shown above are related to the two-point correlations functions\cite{subrah-heisen}.

-Now, we discuss some measures of two party correlations.
-The pairwise concurrence between two qubits measures the mutual entanglement between the qubits.
-It takes the value of unity when the qubits are maximally entangled.
-The concurrence is given as,